syncfusion-content/blazor-docs/blazor/document-editor/getting-started/server-side-application.md

 N> As per the discussion thread [#30064](https://github.com/dotnet/aspnetcore/issues/30064), null out the reference of streams and other instances when they are no longer required.
 Using this approach you'll observe the memory go down and become stable.

 ![Blazor DocumentEditor](../images/blazor-document-editor-component.png)

+N> The Document editor is one of the large functionalities covered component as it gives you many functionalities of Microsoft Word application.
+It has more UI views like text properties pane, header footer properties pane, image properties pane and dialogs.The dependency components are Newtonsoft.Json, Syncfusion.Blazor.Calendars, Syncfusion.Blazor.Core, Syncfusion.Blazor.Data, Syncfusion.Blazor.DropDowns, Syncfusion.Blazor.Navigations, Syncfusion.WordProcessor.AspNet.Core.
+So, it takes some time (less than 6seconds) for initial loading in client browsers to load all the dependency components and it is an expected one.